Skip to content

 Self-hosted Windows Agents

-Azure DevOps can run tests in a hosted environment, but it does not contain Rapise.
-So most likely you will need to run tests inside your computer network.
-Download and connect Self-hosted Windows Agent.
+Azure DevOps can run tests in a hosted environment, but this environment does not include Rapise.
+Therefore, you will most likely need to run tests within your computer network.
+Download and connect a Self-hosted Windows Agent.

-Reference the agent pool with self-hosted agents in your azure-pipelines.yml via pool tag.
+Reference the agent pool with self-hosted agents in your azure-pipelines.yml using the pool tag.

 Logs and Reports

-After every execution of the Visual Studio Test task you will get logs and reports.
+After each execution of the Visual Studio Test task, you will receive logs and reports.

 Azure Logs